precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

   turnOffSolver();
 ```

-- The main preCICE header file was renamed.
+- The main preCICE header file and the main object was renamed.
 This means that you need to:
   - Replace `#include "precice/SolverInterface.hpp"` with `#include "precice/precice.hpp"`.
   - Where declaring a preCICE object, replace the `precice::SolverInterface` type with `precice::Participant`.
   - Where constructing a preCICE object, replace the `precice::SolverInterface( ... )` constructor with `precice::Participant( ... )`.